cosmic-plus/js-trezor-wallet/README.md

 <script src="https://cdn.cosmic.plus/trezor-wallet@0.x"></script>
 ```

-_Note:_ For production release it is advised to serve your own copy of the
+_Note:_ For production release it is advised to serve your copy of the library.
-library.

 ## Usage